-Today it is still used to give the perfect taste and special aroma for food; it can also be used as a basis for many home remedies for diabetes and other diseases.
+Today its use to give the perfect taste and special aroma for food; it can also be used as a basis for many home remedies for diabetes and other diseases.

 In fact, due to a large number of nutrients and active ingredients, cinnamon can be used as an assistant to control blood glucose levels in patients with diabetes.

-Although more scientific evidence is needed to prove these effects, regular consumption can provide interesting benefits for controlling this condition.
+Although more scientific evidence should prove these effects, regular consumption can provide interesting benefits for controlling this condition.